 1. Prevents Signs of Aging

 The mango kernel contains vitamins A, E, C, and K, and polyphenols like gallic and ferulic acids, mangiferin, and tannins.
 All these antioxidants protect the skin from UV damage and photoaging and neutralize harmful free radicals to prevent early signs of aging (1), (2).
 It is rich in vitamin C that promotes collagen synthesis to improve the skin texture and elasticity (3), (4), (5).
+Mango butter leads to the firming of the skin and a reduction in the appearance of wrinkles and fine lines.

 2. Improves Dry Skin Conditions